chbharathkumar/onlinebookstore/README.md

 - Tomcat v8.0+
 - Apache Maven

-Note:- This is a my Sample Project, So we have used only Generic Servlet and not taken care for Security.
+Note:- This is a my own Sample Project, So we have used only Generic Servlet and not taken care for Security.

 ### =============== Dummy Database Initialization =====================